UCL-INGI/CS1-Java/doc/how_to_write_an_exercise.rst

         }
     }

 Lastly, we need a 'student' folder with files called 'MessagesBundle_en.properties' for example which will hold the translations of the feedback.
 Each line should have the original feedback and the translated feedback.

+An example of line is : ``Impossible\ de\ d\u00e9coder\ le\ config.json=Unable to decode config.json``

 Here is the structure you should have ::